 How to get around in Europe?

-If we’re talking about jumping from country to country, there are plenty of ways that suit every budget.
+As I mentioned above, renting a car would be the easiest way to travel around Europe.
+If you’re not a driver, there are plenty of ways that suit every budget.
 For bigger distances, you can use low-cost airlines such as Ryanair and Wizzair.
 If the distances are smaller, you are better via train or a bus.
 Tickets can be found in GetYourGuide or Omio.

 Buses especially can sometimes offer incredible deals.
 Once I traveled from Brussels to Pairs for just 7 EUR.